turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-9-tests.md

 ## Solve Tests (SLV)

+- [x] US5-SLV-1: It should call getPuzzle with the correct argument
+- [ ] US5-SLV-2: It should show a loading spinner while getPuzzle is pending
+- [ ] US5-SLV-3: It should display errors where getPuzzle rejects
-- [ ] US5-SLV-1: It should render a grid with the correct number of cells
+- [ ] US5-SLV-4: It should render a grid with the correct number of cells
-- [ ] US5-SLV-2: It should set the default fill style to black
+- [ ] US5-SLV-5: It should set the default fill style to black
-- [ ] US5-SLV-3: It should correctly change the style of a cell where a non-default mode is selected
+- [ ] US5-SLV-6: It should correctly change the style of a cell where a non-default mode is selected